arduino/arduino-lint/docs/CONTRIBUTING.md

 - Maintain [**clean commit history**](http://www.freshconsulting.com/atomic-commits) and use [**meaningful commit messages**](http://chris.beams.io/posts/git-commit).
 PRs with messy commit history are difficult to review and require a lot of work to be merged.
-- If your PR doesn't need to be included in the changelog, please start the commit message and PR title with the string **[skip changelog]**
 - <a id="breaking"></a> If the PR contains a breaking change, please start the commit message and PR title with the string **[breaking]**.
 Don't forget to describe in the PR description what changes users might need to make in their workflow or application due to this PR.
 A breaking change is a change that forces users to change their command-line